Posts Tagged “Community”

 “My favorite way to practice self-care in the summer is to lay in my hammock and read a good book in the evening, while the world is settling in for another night.
 Of course, I need plenty of bug spray!” – Maggie Meyers

 “I make a glass of tea and I take a nap on bad days.” – C. F.

-“I offer clients this handout to read.
-I also remind them that ‘self-care’ is not always bubble baths and pedicures, but it’s also nourishing the body, adequate sleep, therapy, etc.!” –Abbie Scott
+“I remind clients that ‘self-care’ is not always bubble baths and pedicures, but it’s also nourishing the body, adequate sleep, therapy, etc.!” –Abbie Scott